GenericMappingTools/gmt/trunk/doc/rst/source/greenspline.rst

 greenspline
 ***********

-greenspline - Interpolate using Green’s functions for splines in 1-3 dimensions
+greenspline - Interpolate using Green's functions for splines in 1-3 dimensions

 Synopsis
 --------